cometbft/cometbft/UPGRADING.md

 This guide provides instructions for upgrading to specific versions of CometBFT.

+## v0.37.6

+It is recommended that CometBFT be built with Go v1.21+ since v1.20 is no longer supported.

 ## v0.37.1

 For users explicitly making use of the Go APIs provided in the `crypto/merkle`